alwaysdata/documentation/e-mails/mailman/add-a-mailing-list-footer.en.md

 tags = ["email", "mailing list"]
 +++

-To add a footer to a mailing list, you must use the Postorius management interface: https://mailman.alwaysdata.com/.
+To add a footer to a mailing list, you must use the [Postorius management interface](https://mailman.alwaysdata.com/).
 Connect using an administration email address that you will have defined at the [creation of your mailing list]({{< relref "create-a-mailing-list" >}}).

 Once identified, go to the management section of the concerned mailing list by clicking on its name.